In Conversation: Simon Roberts and David Chandler

 Simon Roberts, Annual Eton College Procession of Boats, River Thames, Windsor, Berkshire, 2016

-To coincide with the exhibition and publication Merrie Albion - Landscape Studies of a Small Island, Flowers Gallery will host a panel discussion chaired by Curator of Photographs at V&A, Susannah Brown.
-Joining her is exhibiting artist, Simon Roberts and contributing writers David Chandler, Professor of Photography at Plymouth University and Alex Vasudevan, Associate Professor in Human Geography at The University of Oxford.
+To coincide with the exhibition and publication Merrie Albion - Landscape Studies of a Small Island, Flowers Gallery will host a panel discussion with exhibiting artist, Simon Roberts and contributing Professor of Photography David Chandler.

 For over a decade, Simon Roberts has photographed events and places across Britain that have drawn people together in public, reflecting on the nature of our shared histories and communal experiences.